Ben Gleib: Career

-Gleib appears in a supporting role in the feature film Bar Starz (2008), which had a limited theatrical release.
+Gleib has appeared as an actor in thirteen movies, as well as several TV series.
+His first notable role was a supporting role in the feature film Bar Starz (2008), which had a limited theatrical release.
 The film also featured Charlie Murphy, Daniel Franceze, Derek Waters, Jon Bernthal, and Nikki Griffin.
+Gleib is billed in the main cast of Jay and Silent Bob Reboot.
+Gleib was a lead actor in the Disney+ anthology series Just Beyond based on a graphic novel from R.L.
+Stine, and he is featured on the series poster.
+As himself, Gleib was also a regular on Today with Kathie Lee Gifford and Hoda Kotb on NBC.
 Gleib is also the voice of Marshall the Sloth in Ice Age: Continental Drift (2012), one of the stars of Kevin Smith's Jay & Silent Bob's Super Groovy Cartoon Movie!
 (2013), and the voice of Dali in The Book of Life (2014).
-His voices have also appeared in Phineas and Ferb and the YouTube series The Melvin Bros.
+His voices have also appeared in Phineas and Ferb.
+Including appearances as himself as a host (for example, on Idiotest), panelist, or correspondent, Gleib has appeared on over 400 episodes of television.

-In addition, Gleib has performed on The Late Late Show on CBS, at both the Vancouver Comedy Festival and Laughing Matters Festival in the Netherlands, hosted several podcasts for Current TV, and wrote for the "Radio Music Awards" for ABC in 2002.
+In addition, Gleib performed multiple times on The Late Late Show on CBS and on @midnight on Comedy Central.
+Gleib has also performed at Just for Laughs in Montreal, the Vancouver Comedy Festival, and the Laughing Matters Festival in the Netherlands.
+He also hosted several podcasts for Current TV and wrote for the Radio Music Awards for ABC in 2002.

 Since November 2011, Gleib has hosted the podcast Last Week on Earth with Ben Gleib, distributed through Kevin Smith's SModcast Podcast Network.

-Beginning in August 2014, Gleib hosted four seasons of the television game show Idiotest on the Game Show Network.
+Beginning in August 2014, Gleib hosted four seasons (212 episodes) of the television game show Idiotest on the Game Show Network.
+He also served as head writer and co-executive producer for a portion of the show.
+It was a top original program on the network, before moving to NETFLIX where it was only the second game show ever on the platform, following Jeopardy!
+In the Emmy-nominated show, two teams of two contestants face off in increasingly challenging visual brain puzzles for a chance to win up to $10,000.
+In one memorable episode, all four contestants were Gleib’s real life ex-girlfriends.